Back to recipes

 Frequently Asked Questions

-Can I use other cuts of beef for this Mongolian beef recipe?
+Can I substitute chicken for beef in this Mongolian beef recipe?

-Marinating for at least 1 hour is recommended, but overnight marination enhances flavor and tenderness.
+Marinating the beef for at least 1 hour is recommended, but overnight marination will enhance the flavor and tenderness.

 Related recipes